michaelwodka/outlook-calendar-sfdc-sync/README.md

 processes are executed via a Python Ttkinter GUI application and simple-salesforce script.
 This script can only be run on a Windows machine.

 # Getting Started
-You will need to install several python libraries to get this project running on your local machine.
+You will need to install several python libraries to get this project running on your local Windows machine.
+You will also need to valid Salesforce account to be able to make the API calls when uploading calendar to Salesforce.

 ```
 from tkinter import *                                   # for Tkinter GUI application
 import tkinter as tk                                    # for Tkinter GUI application